1. Staff Expertise

 Student Law Society

-We have a well-established Student Law Society which organises social events, mooting, buddying and charity fundraising.
-The highlight of the social calendar for law students is the Law Ball which is held each spring.
+We have a well-established Student Law Society - one of the biggest Societies on campus - which organises social events, mooting, buddying, court visits, charity fundraising and more.
+The highlight of the social calendar for law students is the Law Ball.

 We encourage our students to take part in mooting to develop legal skills.
+In 2016/17, a team from Stirling reached the last 20 in the ELSA European Human Rights Moot court competition and competed at the European court of Human Rights in Strasbourg.
 In the past, we have sent teams to the Philip C. Jessup International Law Moot Court Competition which is the world's largest legal debating competition, with participants from over 550 law schools in more than 80 countries.
-We are developing our mooting programme and aim to compete in the Willem C. Vis International Commercial Arbitration Moot in the future.
+We continue to develop our mooting programme and aim to compete in the Willem C. Vis International Commercial Arbitration Moot in the future.

 Internationalisation and Study Abroad

-Our students study law in its national, European and international contexts.
+Our students study law in its national, European and international contexts and are taught by staff from across the world.
 We have developed a number of opportunities for law students to study abroad for one semester and have links with Universities in Europe, Australia and the USA.
 Find out more at the Study Abroad page.

 Law Advisory Panel: Our degrees are designed with employability in mind and we consult our Law Advisory Panel of employers to review and comment on what we are doing.